 To gain a competitive advantage and prepare your supply chain for the unexpected, here are five strategies that help maintain supply chain resilience.

 1. Distribute your inventory across multiple locations

-What if, due to a virus outbreak, staffing shortage, or a natural disaster, your single warehouse had to shut down, leading to significant fulfillment delays?
+What if, due to a virus outbreak, staffing shortage, or a natural disaster, your single warehouse had to shut down, leading to significant fulfilment delays?
 This happens more than you may think.

-But if a warehouse had to close down for any reason or carriers are unable to pick up, the ability to fulfill items from a secondary distribution center (even it’s further from the order’s destination) can help to avoid long fulfillment delays for important items, so you can continue to meet customer expectations despite having one warehouse shut down.
+But if a warehouse had to close down for any reason or couriers are unable to pick up, the ability to fulfil items from a secondary distribution centre (even it’s further from the order’s destination) can help to avoid long fulfilment delays for important items, so you can continue to meet customer expectations despite having one warehouse shut down.

 Courtney Lee, founder of Prymal

 2. Understand your data

 Having real-time supply chain visibility can help build your supply chain management and resilience in a number of ways, such as better inventory control, the ability to track supply chain performance, and access to historical inventory and order data.